 Detecting Carbon Monoxide in Your Home

 The first step in preventing CO poisoning is detection.
 Carbon monoxide detectors are invaluable in alerting you to the presence of CO.
-The Environmental Protection Agency (EPA) recommends installing a CO detector on every floor of your home and near sleeping areas.
+The Environmental Protection Agency recommends installing a CO detector on every floor of your home and near sleeping areas.
 Additionally, being aware of the physical symptoms of CO exposure can save lives, as they often mimic those of the flu without the fever.
+The U.S. Fire Administration recommends testing carbon monoxide alarms at least once a month, making carbon monoxide alarm testing a simple but important safety habit.

 • Test and replace the batteries in your CO detectors regularly.